Treats moderate to severe chronic pain. This medicine is a narcotic analgesic.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems, low blood pressure, an underactive thyroid, Addison's disease, pancreas problems, an enlarged prostate, problems with urination, cystic fibrosis, trouble swallowing, or stomach problems (such as inflammatory bowel disease, "short gut" syndrome, peritonitis, or Meckel's diverticulum).
-Tell your doctor if you have a low blood volume, cancer, glaucoma or any condition that causes increased pressure in your eye, depression, mental problems, severe scoliosis, or a history of head injury, brain tumor, seizures, or stroke.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, heart disease, heart rhythm problems, lung disease or breathing problems (such as chronic obstructive pulmonary disease [COPD], cor pulmonale, hypercapnia), low blood pressure, an underactive thyroid, Addison disease, pancreas problems, prostate problems, problems with urination, cystic fibrosis, or stomach or bowel problems.
+Tell your doctor if you have a history of head injury, brain tumor, seizures, depression, mental problems, or severe scoliosis.
 Tell your doctor if you have a history of alcohol or drug abuse.

 - This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.